 or by e-mailing email@example.com

-If you are worried about the safeguarding of an adult you can report concerns through:
+If you are worried about the safeguarding of an adult you can report you concerns online using

 You can find more information from our safeguarding team here